 NB: If applicable, Organiser must provide proper sanitary conditions.
 The showering facilities should be sufficient for both male and female grooms with hot and cold water.
 Shower facilities as well as restrooms should at all times be in a state of cleanliness.

 XI.
 LOGISTICAL/ADMINISTRATIVE/TECHNICAL INFORMATION

 1. DRAW

-List of Draws, time, date and location: at the show office
+List of Draws, time, date and location: GP Saturday, 14th April 07:00 pm show-office

 2. COMPETITION ARENA(S)